np-overflow/handbook/src/proposals/open.md

 This document you're reading, of course.
 A simple, and well organized repository that makes information accessible to **everyone**.
 Dubbed the Handbook, it is heavily inspired by the GitLab Handbook.
 GitLab is a fully remote company, and has had great success working remotely.

-At GitLab, they saw some benefits listed [here](https://about.gitlab.com/handbook/about/), or in the list below for the ones relevant to us if you don't want to read the entire article:
+At GitLab, they saw some benefits listed [here](https://about.gitlab.com/handbook/about/), or in the list below for the ones relevant to us:

 * Reading is much faster than listening
 * Reading is **async**, you don't have to interrupt someone or wait for them to become available